 Bill’s career has been guided by his personal values.
 His recommendations are grounded on principles that are carefully considered and deeply held regarding environmental sustainability, urban living, social justice and public leadership.
 Clients respect his convictions and gain confidence from them.

 Before founding Weber Community Planning, Bill served as the director of community planning with three major Twin Cities engineering firms.

-In addition to being a member of the American Institute of Certified Planners, he is also recognized as a Professional Transportation Planner with the Institute of Transportation Engineers.
+Bill is recognized as a Professional Transportation Planner with the Institute of Transportation Engineers.